Support communities, students, and new planning initiatives.

 Planning Foundation of APA

 Your contribution to the Planning Foundation of APA funds philanthropic activities that the American Planning Association has supported for years — scholarships and community equity programs — and new initiatives like special research projects and creative ways to "tell the planning story."
-It is an independent 501(c)(3) subsidiary of APA with its own seven-member governing board.
+APA is a 501(c)(3) organization, and the Foundation is included in this status.
+The Foundation is governed by a seven-member governing board.

 Price Scholarship Fund